 - Ground pepper, to taste

-Place green beans in a shallow pot of water.
+Place desired amount of green beans in a pot of salted water.
 Cover and begin steaming.

 In the skillet, add some oil and/or butter on high heat.
-Sear the medallions on each side to desired doneness.
+Sear the medallions on each side to desired doneness, about 5 minutes per side.
 (You’ll want a “soft” rebound when you press on the meat, not a solid feel).
 Both beans and meat should be done in just 10 minutes or so.
-Enjoy!
+Drain beans, dish up with pork and enjoy!

 - 6 Trip Ideas for Adventurous Family Camping